Collecting from Microsoft Windows using WEC/WEF¶

 - Check "This account supports Kerberos AES 256 bit encryption".

-The new user lmio-collector
+The new user lmio-collector is now ready.

 1.2.
 Create an A record in the DNS server for TeskaLabs LogMan.io Collector